Nick Pandolfi, Voiceover and Presenter

-Catch the new series of 'Quick Food' in Summer 2018, as we film across the UK.
+Catch the new series of 'Quick Food' in 2019, as Nick films new episodes across the UK.
 Cooking, talking, waiting for the food to be ready.
 The series connects carers across the UK as well as offering a range of events to attend.
 Previous episodes can be found here Carers Matter